ttsiodras/3D-on-a-ZX-Spectrum-48K/README.md

 </a>
 </center>

+# The challenge

 So the path to even more useless tinkering was clear:

 **I had to make this work for my ZX Spectrum 48K! :-)**

-# The challenge

-And well, I did.
+And...
+I did:

 <center>
 <a href="https://youtu.be/Zdb0Jd97Hzw" target="_blank">